Introduction

 Python Code

-To illustrate the statement "Python offers a more accessible and user-friendly alternative that C and C++", presented earlier, here is an example of Python code:
+To illustrate the statement "Python offers a more accessible and user-friendly alternative than C and C++", presented earlier, here is an example of Python code:

 import pd # py4pd library